San-Francisco-Write-The-Docs/lone-writers-guide/CreateTechnicalGlossary.rst

 Related topic: naming convention for APIs

-How you write the definitions in your glossary: write carefully so you know what knowledge the assume the audience has.
+How you write the definitions in your glossary: write carefully so you know what knowledge to assume the audience has.

-sources/SMEs for your glossary: YOU and your fresh eyes practically anything you have contact with in your first days
+sources/SMEs for your glossary: YOU and your fresh eyes as you respond to practically anything you have contact with in your first days.

 Wide distribution: Sales, Marketing, Support, ProfSvces, Dev, UX